 This certificate came into effect in Napier on 1 January 1993.
 If your property was built before then, it won’t be eligible for a Code Compliance Certificate.

 The building owner must apply for a code compliance certificate after all building work carried out under the building consent granted to that owner is completed.
-You have two years to apply for a code compliance certificate once your building consent is granted.

 These quick tips will ensure you can easily submit your application.

 It's recommended that the owner gets the final inspection passed before applying for the CCC as they can then be confident that all the work required by the building consent has actually been completed and all required documentation has been supplied.